ApeWorX/silverback/latest/_sources/userguides/managing.md.txt

 A Workspace is an area for one or more people to co-manage a set of clusters together.
 You can manage workspaces from the Silverback CLI using [`silverback cluster workspaces`][silverback-cluster-workspaces].

-Using the Silverback CLI you can [list workspaces][silverback-cluster-workspaces-list], [make new ones][silverback-cluster-workspaces-new], [view their configuration information][silverback-cluster-workspaces-info], [update their metadata][silverback-cluster-workspaces-update], as well as [delete them][silverback-cluster-workspaces-delete] workspaces.
+Using the Silverback CLI you can [list workspaces][silverback-cluster-workspaces-list], [make new ones][silverback-cluster-workspaces-new], [view their configuration information][silverback-cluster-workspaces-info], [update their metadata][silverback-cluster-workspaces-update], as well as [delete them][silverback-cluster-workspaces-delete].

 ## Managing a Cluster